Investing in Commercial Property for Sale in Columbus, Ohio? The Complete Beginner’s Guide!

 - Make Sure Your Commercial Real Estate Investment Pays Off with 5 Tips

-- Due Diligence Checklist: A Newbie (or Seasoned) Investor’s Best Friend
+- Due Diligence Checklist: A Newbie (or Seasoned) Commercial Investor’s Best Friend

 - The 6 Most Common Mistakes When Performing Commercial Real Estate Due Diligence

-- How the 2017 Tax Cuts and Jobs Act Affects You and Your Commercial Real Estate
+- How the 2017 Tax Cuts and Jobs Act Impacts Commercial Real Estate Investors

 - Ready to Embark on Your Investment Journey?
 Commercial Property for Sale in Columbus, Ohio Awaits!

-As with homes and vehicles, there are pros and cons to buying commercial real estate.
+As with homes and vehicles, there are pros and cons to buy commercial real estate.
 Columbus, Ohio is a fine place to start or move your business, as you’ll read below.
 But there are nuances specific to buying property.
 For a business owner or investor looking for a long-term commercial property, such as a commercial building for sale, buying tends to be the best choice; however, it does come with its own set of risks.
-Naturally, as the owner, you are not only responsible for repairs and maintenance, but also the health and safety of the occupants.
-Additionally, purchasing commercial property for sale may include significant upfront costs to bring the building up to code, adhere to environmental regulations, or secure a loan or line of credit.
+Naturally, as the owner, you are not only responsible for repairs and maintenance, but also for the health and safety of the occupants.
+Additionally, when you buy commercial property for sale, significant upfront costs may be included to bring the building up to code, adhere to environmental regulations, or secure a loan or line of credit.

 Nonetheless, there is a significant upside to ownership.
 Your property is an incredible asset with the potential for increased equity and appreciation.
-In Columbus, many commercial real estate owners are excited when asking the question, “What’s my commercial property worth?”
+Many owners of commercial real estate in Columbus, Ohio are excited when asking the question, “What’s my commercial property worth?”

 Consider this: According to a forecast by Realtor.com, Columbus is positioned to be the nation’s 5th-hottest housing market in 2022!
 They also predict that Columbus’s home sales and asking prices will see a substantial increase, twice as fast as national rates.
 That’s great news for commercial real estate, which traditionally follows the residential market trends.
 In addition to the prospect of skyrocketing property values, buying commercial property for sale gives you control of the property and allows you to dictate usage, rental agreements, and types of tenants.
 But you need to know how to find commercial real estate listings; where to find commercial properties for sale; how to choose the right property; best practices to negotiate; and how to flawlessly execute the commercial real estate transaction.

 Tip #1: Ensure the area surrounding the commercial space for sale suits your needs.

 - Main attractions: Columbus Zoo and Aquarium, COSI, Franklin Park Conservatory and Botanical Gardens, North Market, and Columbus Museum of Art are among the most popular attractions.